davidrhoden/davidrhoden-basic-netlify/timeline/regatta-jul-7-2012-on-boat.md

 ---
-title: Sailed and failed at the regatta again
+title: Sailed and failed at the regatta again.
 date: 2012-07-07T12:00:00.000Z
 excerpt: Trey is a good sport to keep sailing with me.
 summary: Trey is a good sport to keep sailing with me.